Software Engineering

 SE 214: Algorithms and Data Structures

 Survey of important computer algorithms and related data structures used in object-oriented software engineering.
 Design, performance analysis and implementation of such algorithms, stressing their practical use and performance certification of large software applications.
-Understand how to "seal" designs to guarantee performance goals and insure that all error conditions are caught.
+Understand how to "seal" designs to guarantee performance goals and ensure that all error conditions are caught.
+Laboratory experiments dealing with Algorithms and Data Structures.

 SE 220: Object-Oriented Programming II